Business Impact

 Simply put, a data retention schedule outlines how long different types of data are stored and the methods for their secure disposal once they're no longer needed.
 It includes identifying the types of data held, specifying the purpose and legal basis for retention, defining the retention periods based on these criteria, detailing how and where data is stored, describing who has access, and explaining how data is securely deleted.
 So in summary, this implies:

-• Establishing a data retention schedule and mechanisms for data deletion: Specify how long different types of data are retained and establish automated processes to delete data that is no longer necessary.
+• Establishing a data retention schedule and mechanisms for data deletion: Specify how long different data types are retained and establish automated processes to delete no longer necessary data.

 • Automating the purging of old data according to the retention policy: Use automated systems to ensure data is deleted as scheduled, preventing unnecessary data accumulation.

-Before you get to check these items from the list, let me refresh your memory on what a “data subject” is.
+Before you check these items from the list, let me refresh your memory on what a “data subject” is.
 According to AI Internet’s glossary, a data subject is an individual who can be identified, directly or indirectly, by personal data.
-This personal data might include names, identification numbers, location data, online identifiers, or factors specific to the physical, physiological, genetic, mental, economic, cultural, or social identity of that individual.
+This personal data might include names, identification numbers, location data, online identifiers, or factors specific to that individual's physical, physiological, genetic, mental, economic, cultural, or social identity.

 • Creating a user portal for data access requests: Allow users to view, request, and manage their data through a secure online portal.